 We passed over a high ridge of ground, through which the "Bozeman" tunnel, 3,700 feet long, is being bored-it is a pretty high elevation, and the summit is completely carpeted with beautiful wild flowers.
 Bozeman station would be a good starting-point with pack animals for the Yellowstone Park; but after the 1st of August Livingstone will be better, for a line will then be opened from thence to the Mammoth Springs (or very nearly as far), a distance of sixty or seventy miles.
-During the whole day we travelled through a grass country; at a place called Billings (near which and under such circumstances I prefer going slowly.
+During the whole day we travelled through a grass country; at a place called Billings (near which is Northfield Ranche, belonging to a Captain Hill, whose acquaintance we had made on board the Germanic), we crossed the Yellowstone River, and then came into the Crow Indian Reservation Ground.
+From Helena to Billings is 239 miles, a distance which our train took thirteen hours to perform; but about this I do not complain, for it is a newly-constructed line, and under such circumstances I prefer going slowly.
 We had a comfortable "sleeper" and a good dining-car attached.